zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Reason:**

-  Gateway service doesn't respond.
+  The Gateway Service doe not respond.

   **Action:**

-  Ensure that the Gateway service is up and that the path to the gateway service is properly set.
+  Ensure that the Gateway Service is up and that the path to the gateway service is properly set.

 ### ZWEAS417E